StevieAmb/my-fix/README.md

 you'll collect all that you can use.

 While they cower like a mouse.
-You're have a nice and study house.
+You'll have a nice and sturdy house.

 They may scowl, snipe, and sneer,
 They may nag you throughout the year!